stevencurtis/SwiftCoding/MostDownvotedSwift/README.md

 We are going to focus on the first of these.

 The question is about a `stuct` and this `struct` could well represent something like Constants.
-I have this in many of my projects, although I generally use an enum rather than the suggested `struct`, in the following kind of format
+I have this in many of my projects, although I generally use an enum rather than the suggested `struct`, in the following kind of format:

 ```swift
 struct Constants {